Support Learn by Doing

 McMahon lives on the Central Coast with her husband, Thom and two children, Grayson and Bayley.

-Dr. Jo Campbell is the university’s Assistant Vice President for Student Affairs and Executive Director of University Housing.
+Dr. Jo Campbell is the university’s Associate Vice President for Student Affairs and Executive Director of University Housing.
 She has responsibility for and leadership of University Housing, which includes residential life and education, facilities maintenance, custodial, and housing administration.
 As a division leader, Dr. Campbell will also develop new residential facilities, including the programming of the Student Housing South project (1,475 first-year student beds) scheduled to open in fall 2018, as well as additional residential opportunities.
 Cal Poly currently houses approximately 40 percent of its student body and seeks to house up to 65 percent in the future.

 Dr. Campbell brings over 35 years of higher education leadership, inclusive practices and administration to Cal Poly.
 She was formerly a director of residential life at the University of Toledo, Ohio and Senior Associate Director of Housing at the University of Illinois at Chicago.
 She has served on dozens of committees and advisory boards to improve the campus climate related to academics, crisis and conduct, student enrollment, equity and inclusion, and drug and alcohol abuse prevention.
 Notably, she served on ACPA-College Student Educators International’s Executive Council as chair of the lesbian, gay, bisexual, and transgender awareness committee, and she chaired the committee on gay, lesbian and bisexual issues for the Association of College and University Housing Officers-International.